BAYVIEW BUNGALOW | DIY Pattern Painted Wood Floors

 After 24 hrs, we pulled the tape.
 As stated above, we were concerned on how the tape would come up.
 For the most part it came up really well with really crisp lines.
 There were spots where the tape pulled up the Oyster Shell paint, which Mr. Yolo just touched up.
 Our big mistake!

 We used pencil…Eraser did not work.
 Neither did painting over the lines.
 A reader suggested a baking soda/water paste.
 This “worked” in getting the pencil out, but also affected the sheen of the paint.
 Another reader suggested Magic Eraser, which might have worked better, but I would suggested just skipping the pencil.
 After removing the lines, Mr Yolo washed the floor and applied touch up paint to the low sheen spots as well.
 Next time we will definitely use a chalk line or a dry-erase marker!

-Some Final Thoughts (or the Cliff Notes if you don’t read the whole post)
+Some Final Thoughts on DIY painted wood floors (or the Cliff Notes if you don’t read the whole post)

 - Don’t use pencil for the layout.
 Getting the pencil off was tough.
 Eraser did not work.
 A paste made of baking soda and water did work, but also altered the sheen of the paint.
 Someone else said to use Magic Eraser, but we were already done.
 So Mr. Yolo more time touching up the paint then doing the install.
 Instead of pencil, use a chalk line or dry-erase marker.

 - We used Frog Tape to establish the stripes.
 It is the best tape on the market.
 And it worked so well, that it pulled up speckles of the Oyster Shell base coat.
 We first questioned whether we prepped the floor correctly.
 After reading the directions again, we saw that a certain percentage of pull up is expected when doing the initial test patch.
 Potential Solution.
 Use cheaper painters tape or just be prepared to do a few touch ups!